Ofsted: what you need to know as a childcare professional

 You can get an unlimited fine or be sent to prison or both if you provide childminding or daycare service without being registered.

-Providers on the Early Years Register will ususally be inspected within the first 30 months of registration, and then at least once in every inspection cycle.
-The current inspection cycle runs from 1 August 2016 to 31 July 2020.
+Providers on the Early Years Register will usually be inspected within the first 30 months of registration, and then at least once in every inspection cycle.
 They will also be inspected if someone reports concerns about the childcare they're providing.

 Those providers who are only on the Childcare register are inspected at random, with one in 10 being inspected per year, selected on a proportionate and risk basis, rather than as a result of a specific inspection cycle.
 If you are a nanny Ofsted will ask the occupier of the home where you work for permission to carry out the inspection.